Test False

 Therefore, it’s important that senior leaders ensure that employee voice mechanisms are built into the decision-making process.
 Having an employee representative could help spread the right opinions, this is something organisations could think about including in their company culture.

-3. Encourage More Employee-Centered Leadership
+3. Encourage More Employee-Centred Leadership

 Organisations with traditional leadership styles could benefit from employee-centered styles in their planning strategies.
 Leadership development programmes could also be implemented to encourage employee voice.